The Great Resignation Left Millions With a New Resignation: Wondering ‘Now What?’ This Coach and Author Has the Answer

 Bret Magpiong created The Delta Theorem to help anyone come alive with purpose, on purpose, through a process based on smarts and wisdom

-REDONDO BEACH, CALIFORNIA, UNITED STATES , May 25, 2023/EINPresswire.com/ -- The Great Resignation that gobbled up news headlines a couple of years ago focused on workers who left their jobs by the millions in the midst of the COVID 19 pandemic, leveraging the slower pace of life the health crisis created to assess what it was they really wanted to do with their lives.
+REDONDO BEACH, CALIFORNIA, UNITED STATES, May 26, 2023/EINPresswire.com/ -- The Great Resignation that gobbled up news headlines a couple of years ago focused on workers who left their jobs by the millions in the midst of the COVID 19 pandemic, leveraging the slower pace of life the health crisis created to assess what it was they really wanted to do with their lives.

 But now a new kind of great resignation has hit many of them: feeling resigned to the sad reality that their efforts to find new passion and purpose in new career pursuits haven’t panned out as they hoped.